Legal Services & Litigation

 If a criminal justice or child welfare agency is forcing you off addiction medication, such as methadone, buprenorphine (Suboxone), or naltrexone (Vivitrol), please visit, Advocating for Medication Assisted Treatment.

-If you live in New York and need help getting health insurance to pay for substance use treatment, ask your health care provider or lawyer to call LAC’s parity hotline at (212) 243-1313.
+New Yorkers who need help getting health insurance to pay for substance use and/or mental health treatment may call the CHAMP Helpline at 888-614-5400.
+Providers and uninsured New Yorkers may also call.
 People in all states can read LAC’s Parity Guide to learn how to get health insurance coverage for addiction and mental health care.

 For other substance use issues: